langchain-ai/langgraph/docs/docs/how-tos/index.md

 - [How to build a multi-agent network](multi-agent-network.ipynb)

-For more examples of multi-agent architectures implementations check out [these tutorials](../tutorials/index.md#multi-agent-systems).
+See the [multi-agent tutorials](../tutorials/index.md#multi-agent-systems) for implementations of other multi-agent architectures.

 ### State Management